bparanj/crystal/electronics/experiments/queue/conductor-paradox.md

    - Use the multimeter to measure the voltage drop across the length of the copper wire.
    - Observe the LED’s brightness.
 Due to the resistance of the long wire, you may notice a slight dimming compared to a shorter wire setup.

-3. Explanation:
-   - The long wire introduces measurable resistance, causing a voltage drop that dims the LED, effectively making the conductor act as a resistor.
+The long wire introduces measurable resistance, causing a voltage drop that dims the LED, effectively making the conductor act as a resistor.

 ### Experiment 2: Resistor Acting as a Conductor